Driving with Diabetes

-The Diabetes Foundation of Mississippi is here to help make the transition of a diagnosis of diabetes into the real world as smooth as possible.
+The Diabetes Foundation of Mississippi is here to help make the transition from diagnosis of diabetes to part of daily life as smooth as possible.
 We are here to help educate schools, daycares, and work places to become more aware of the needs of those with diabetes.
-Through our advocacy, we have been able to make the transition to a new normal much easier.
+Through our advocacy, we have been able to help make the change to a new normal much easier.